 According to the Civil and Commercial Code Section 1555, you may enter an action for legitimation ONLY in the following cases:

-Continuous common repute of being a legitimate child results by means of facts showing the relationship of Father and child.
+The continuous common repute of being a legitimate child results from facts showing the relationship between father and child.
 This is proven by the child’s connection with the family to which he claims to belong.
-It includes the Father’s provision for the child’s education or maintenance, or allowing the child to use his family name, or other facts.
+It includes the father’s provision for the child’s education or maintenance, or allowing the child to use his family name, or other facts.

 Once you register the legitimation, you cannot revoke it.
-However, any interested person may, within 3 months from the notification date of such registration, apply to the Court for cancellation of the registration.
-This is on the ground that the person who insisted the legitimation registration is not the father of the child; in any case, you may only enter such action after ten years from the date of registration.
+However, any interested person may, within 3 months from the notification date of such registration, apply to the court for cancellation of the registration.
+This is on the ground that the person who insisted on the legitimation registration is not the father of the child; in any case, you may only take such action after ten years from the date of registration.

 If the applicant has brought an action to the Court for an order effecting him as the child’s father, the child or the mother may apply to the Court in the same case for an order effecting that the applicant is not a suitable person for exercising the parental power in part or whole, even if he is the real father of the child.